Churchill, This is a Chair

 Scene i — The War in Bosnia

-Julian has been waiting with flowers in a London street for Mary, who arrive apologizing for her lateness.
+Julian has been waiting with flowers in a London street for Mary, who arrives apologizing for her lateness.
 He speaks of the various colors of the flowers, but Mary must change the direction of the conversation: she has “doublebooked” herself (8), having remembered a prior commitment to a concert date.
 She needs a cab to rush off.
 Initially, she reports, she thought there’d be time for a drink “but then I was late finishing work and there was a holdup on the tube it stopped in the tunnel for about five minutes people were starting to get nervous you could see from the way they kept on reading or just staring into space but deliberately because they were getting nervous and anyway we can make it another time I’m really sorry” (9).
 Rescheduling is tricky: “Or Thursday, no wait I can’t do Thursday, Friday oh shit, the week after, any night you like, not Wednesday” (9).
 They agree to Thursday; “Same place same time?”
 “Yes,” says Mary, “this is good for me” (10).
 Mary leaves still apologizing.

 Scene ii — Pornography and Censorship